 Voting on religious instruction is not providing a choice.
 It is a vote to force all children to stop their curriculum studies so that some children can be indoctrinated in religious faith.
 Isn’t that what churches are for?

-Bible classes provided by the CEC start by teaching 5 year olds that they, and the whole world, was made by God.
+Bible classes provided by the CEC start by teaching 5-year-olds that they, and the whole world, was made by God.
 None of this is taught as “just a story”.
 It is all presented without question or opposing views.
 Should we be voting on “flat earth” classes if lots of parents believe that the earth is flat?
 We have the right to our own beliefs but we do not have the right to our own facts.
-Here’s what acclaimed theoretical physicist, Lawrence Krauss has to say about teaching creationism (only 3 minutes);

 Why should we be voting at all?

-This is a vote on whether or not to close a primary school to allow some people to promote their religious faith to children.
+This is a vote on whether or not to close a primary school to allow a small minority of evangelical Christians to promote their religious faith to children.
+Aside from the contradiction of teaching values on the basis of a discriminatory vote, these evangelists make all Christians look intolerant and aggressive.
 Most children are not in a position to dispute what they are being told.
 It is a clear case of religious indoctrination.
 Christian evangelists are attempting (often successfully) to impose their religious faith on to secular primary schools.
 You shouldn’t let it happen in your school any more than you should let a political party give the kids a weekly lesson on how great their policies are.

 Is it right to have a vote that allows some parents to discriminate against other people’s children and impinge on their right to be free of religious pressure?
 Isn’t this the point of having a Human Rights Act?
 Isn’t it there to protect minorities, so that people can’t vote their rights away?

 This is something that evangelists have been abusing for decades.
 Consider this quote from Jacinda Ardern when she was asked about Sharia Law in New Zealand.